 Don’t be fooled by great looking rates that come in your junk mail.
 Many of them require you to pay at least a 2% balance fee on the entire amount that you’d transfer to that 0% interest rate card.
 Do the math to make sure that won’t wipe out any savings you would have made.

-Also be sure to never consolidate unsecured credit card debt by using a home equity line (for instance).
+Also be sure to never consolidate unsecured credit card debt by using a home equity line or other collateral.
 It’s not worth risking your home for those kinds of savings.